 Today’s Wonder of the Day was inspired by Samantha.
 Samantha Wonders, “Did Shakespeare really write his plays?”
 Thanks for WONDERing with us, Samantha!

 Many people say William Shakespeare was one of the greatest writers of all time.
 With nearly 40 plays and over 150 sonnets to his name, that’s hard to argue with.
-In fact, the body of his work is often referred to as the greatest in the history of the English language.
+In fact, the body of his work is often called the greatest in the history of the English language.

 But should Shakespeare get the credit?
-That is the question that some historians and scholars have posed since the mid-19th century.
+That is the question that some historians and scholars have asked since the mid-19th century.

 Why do people question whether Shakespeare wrote his plays?
 There are a few reasons.
-First, records of Shakespeare’s life is quite scarce.
-Historians have found records of his marriage to Anne Hathaway.
-There is also evidence of the birth of their children, a signed will, and a few business papers to writing.
+First, records of Shakespeare’s life are quite scarce.
+People have found records of his marriage to Anne Hathaway.
+There is also evidence of the birth of their children and a signed will.
+A few business papers have also been found.

 These records may be enough to prove that Shakespeare existed.
-But no papers have been found that document the writing of his many works.
-Despite searches by historians over the years, no one has ever found any handwritten notes or manuscripts by Shakespeare.
+But no papers have been found to prove that he wrote his plays and sonnets.
+Many historians have searched over the years.
+No one has ever found any handwritten notes or manuscripts by Shakespeare.

 Additionally, some doubt exists that a person with Shakespeare’s humble origins could have written the works credited to him.
 Most historians believe that Shakespeare was born in Stratford-upon-Avon in 1564.
 He was a commoner who was educated at a free school.
-Despite a humble background and without an advanced education, he moved to London where he was both a writer and an actor.
+He then moved to London and became a writer and an actor.
 Critics don’t think it likely that he could have written about the complex topics in his plays.

 Shakespeare died in 1616.
 For over two centuries, no one questioned his authorship.
 In fact, the first time it was suggested was in 1848—and it was a joke.
-It came from a Lutheran scholar named Samuel Schmucker compared academic efforts to cast doubt upon the existence of Jesus Christ to someone arguing that Shakespeare never existed.
-Nevertheless, questioning Shakespeare’s authorship caught on and has continued ever since.
+It came from a Lutheran scholar named Samuel Schmucker.
+He compared efforts to cast doubt on the existence of Jesus to someone arguing that Shakespeare never lived.
+Nevertheless, questioning Shakespeare’s authorship caught on.
+It has continued ever since.

-William Shakespeare’s supporters (known as “Stratfordians"), however, believe the authorship controversy is nothing more than a farfetched conspiracy theory.
+William Shakespeare’s supporters are known as “Stratfordians.”
+They say the controversy is nothing more than a conspiracy theory.
 They point out that some of Shakespeare’s most famous works were published after Edward de Vere’s death in 1604.

 They also note that Shakespeare’s name is on all of his works.
-Many plays during Shakespeare’s time were published anonymously.
-If someone wanted to hide their identity, why would they claim to be Shakespeare rather than simply publishing their works anonymously?
+Many plays during Shakespeare’s time were written anonymously.
+If the author wanted to hide who they were, why would they claim to be Shakespeare?
+They could have easily published their work without a name.

-Stratfordians also note that Shakespeare was a well-known playwright and actor during his lifetime.
-Other writers wrote reviews of his works and mentioned him by name as one of the best writers of his era.
+Stratfordians also note that Shakespeare was a well-known writer and actor during his lifetime.
+Other writers at the time wrote reviews of his works.
+They mentioned him by name as one of the best authors of his era.

-Without a breakthrough discovery of historical documentation, the Shakespeare authorship controversy will likely continue to be debated far into the future.
-No matter which side of the debate you fall on, you can still enjoy the many fantastic works of Shakespeare…whoever he may be!
+Will the Shakespeare controversy be solved?
+Not without a major discovery.
+But don’t worry!
+No matter which side of the debate you fall on, you can still enjoy the many works of Shakespeare . . . whoever he may have been!